This webpage explains how to manage expenses related to cancellations or delays of university-sponsored travel.

 Unused airline tickets are valid until the ticket expires, usually one year after the date of purchase.
 In some situations, airlines may extend the ticket expiration past the initial expiration date.
 To find your ticket’s expiration date, check the Stanford Travel Booking Channel (or the original booking source if booked outside of Stanford Travel) where the ticket was issued.

-- If you booked your ticket through Egencia, see the Payment Types section of your Egencia profile for ticket expiration dates and ticket value, or call Egencia for information.
+- If you booked your ticket through Egencia,see the Airline Credits section on the right of the Egencia landing page, or navigate to View Profile > Payment Types to find the Airline Credits section with ticket expiration dates and ticket value.
+You may also call Egencia for information.

 - If you booked your ticket through FCM , find your unused ticket value in your FCM profile in the FCM Hub or contact an FCM agent.